lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 ## Compute-\*

-These functions are used by the decompressor to compute the compressed field value based on received information.
+This class of functions is used by the decompressor to compute the compressed field value based on received information.
-Compressed fields are elided during the compression and reconstructed during the decompression.
+Compressed fields are elided during compression and reconstructed during decompression.

 * compute-length: compute the length assigned to this field.
 For instance, regarding the field ID, this CDA may be used to compute IPv6 length or UDP length.

 * compute-checksum: compute a checksum from the information already received by the SCHC C/D.
   This field may be used to compute UDP checksum.

 # Application to IPv6 and UDP headers